Collins was the representative for Illinois’s 7th congressional district and was a Democrat. She served from 1973 to 1996.

-Each dot in the chart below was a member of the House of Representatives in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Collins is shown as a purple triangle. (analysis methodology)
+Collins is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1996 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-Collins was the primary sponsor of 4 bills that were enacted:
+Collins was the primary sponsor of 10 bills that were enacted.
+The most recent include:

 - H.R.
 2704 (104th): To provide that the United States Post Office building that is to be located on the 2600 block of East 75th Street in Chicago, Illinois, shall be …

 - H.R.
 965 (103rd): Child Safety Protection Act

 - H.R.
 1189 (103rd): Armored Car Industry Reciprocity Act of 1993

 - H.J.Res.
 11 (103rd): Designating October 1993 as “National Breast Cancer Awareness Month”.